Items tagged with dorms

 Review MMC’s residence hall policies.

-Review the Move-In Guides for the 55th Street Residence Hall and Cooper Square.
+Review the Move-In Guides for the 55th Street Residence Hall and FOUND Study-Turtle Bay Residence Hall.

 Review Fire Safety information regarding the MMC residence halls.